Concrete house on a Mediterranean cliff at golden hour

 Riad El Fenn

-Three interconnected riads in the Medina restored around courtyards of zellige, citrus trees, and a contemporary art collection.
+Three interconnected riads in the Medina restored around courtyards of zellige, citrus trees, and a rotating contemporary art collection — 41 rooms, a hammam, and the city's best rooftop bar.

 Architect